seanmtracey/node-red-contrib-extract-keyframes/README.md

 ## Addendum

+### 1: The 'finished' object

-1. The finished object (the object that includes finished : true) is fired when the last keyframe has been identified by the node.
+The finished object (the object that includes finished : true) is fired when the last keyframe has been identified by the node.

 This does not necessarrily mean that every keyframe has been extracted from the video file and corresponding `keyframe` event has been triggered.
 These processes happen independently of one another, and are not guarenteed to complete at the same time.